 5. Pani Puri

-After that, he sinks it into the sweet and sour water, which is made of mint, coriander & garam masala and topped it by Bundi.
+After that, he sinks it into the sweet and sour water, which is made of mint, coriander & garam masala, and topped it with Bundi.

 Since this snack has the main role of water, you don’t hesitate to check on the quality before eating Pani Puri.